Miami Dolphins vs. New York Jets NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - The Jets have covered the spread twice this season when underdogs by 3.5 points or more (in eight chances).

-- New York's games this season have hit the over on six of nine set point totals (66.7%).
+- New York has hit the over in 66.7% of its opportunities this season (six times over nine games with a set point total).

-- New York is 2-1 against the spread and 2-1 overall in games when it records more than 25.2 points.
+- New York is 2-1 against the spread and 2-1 overall in games when it scores more than 25.2 points.

 Home and road insights